Nick Ut/AP Photo

 So much for the proud notion of rehabilitation.

 As E!
-News exclusively reported, last week was supposed to be Lane Garrison's introduction to the substance-abuse program at the state prison in Tehachapi, Calif., where the former Prison Break actor is serving a 40-month sentence for vehicular manslaughter involving alcohol.
+News exclusively reported, last week was supposed to be Lane Garrison's introduction to the Substance Abuse Program at the state prison in Tehachapi, Calif., where he's serving a 40-month sentence for vehicular manslaughter involving alcohol.

 Unfortunately, it was also his last.